 Fr.
 Erik Arnold is a priest of the Archdiocese of Baltimore and pastor of St John the Evangelist Parish in Severna Park, MD.
 Fr Erik completed his theological studies at the Pontifical Gregorian University, earning an S.T.L. in Dogma.
 He was ordained in 1999 and has served in various parish assignments over the years.
 In addition to parish ministry, Fr Erik has been actively involved in the world of evangelization, serving with ChristLife as a teacher and speaker, and with Ablaze Family Ministries as a member of their Content Advisory Team.
 He is passionate about helping people to fall in love with Jesus Christ and recognizes the unique role that the family can play in fostering that relationship.

-She earned her Theology MA, with Scripture concentration, from Saint Vincent Seminary, her License in Sacred Theology from St. Mary’s Seminary, and her doctorate in Systematic Theology from Duquesne University.
-She is passionate about evangelization but is mindful that prior to being faithful ministers of the Gospel, first we must become faithful disciples.
-Furthermore, she affirms the family as the primary place where seeds of discipleship are planted.
+She earned her Theology MA with Scripture concentration from Saint Vincent Seminary, her License in Sacred Theology from St. Mary’s Seminary, and her doctorate in Systematic Theology from Duquesne University.
+Her teaching and research include Scripture, sacramental and liturgical theology, discipleship, evangelization and catechesis.

 Content Advisory Team